SeisComP/seedlink/apps/seedlink/descriptions/seedlink.rst

     time correction in microseconds to be written in the SEED data header.
 Can be useful if the digitizer is not phase locked to GPS.

 timing_quality
     timing quality in percent (0-100).
 The number is directly written into miniSEED header (blockette 1001).
 Semantics is implementation-defined.
 Usually 100 means that GPS is in lock and 0 means there never was a GPS lock, so the timing is completely unreliable.
-When GPS goes out of lock, the value can slowly decrease reflecting a possible timedrift.
+When GPS goes out of lock, the value can slowly decrease reflecting a possible time drift.

 dataptr
     Array of signed 32-bit samples.